 Language, Communication, and Navigation

-Communication plays a key role in traveling independently.
+Communication plays a major role in traveling independently.

 Explore: